Table of Contents

 This Code applies to allegations of general misconduct by a student or student organization.

-Certain categories of alleged misconduct are governed by separate College policies and procedures and are not resolved under this Code, including:
+Other categories of alleged misconduct are governed by separate College policies and procedures and are not resolved under this Code, including:

 - Title IX Sexual Harassment and Sexual Misconduct;